dahas/f7k/README.md

 # Run locally

-Configure your Apache or Nginx Webservere to serve from the `www` directory
+Configure your Apache or Nginx Webservere to serve from the `public` directory

 Launch the PHP build-in web server:
 ````
-$ php -S localhost:2400 -t www
+$ php -S localhost:2400 -t public
 ````

 # How to